CargoSense/fable/README.md

 The import thing to note here is that the aggregate (the post) will need the `:last_event_id` field being added on the schema and in the db.
 But also it needs to have an id, before events can be applied to it.
 This is simple for uuid based ids as shown.
-Using integer based ids is not supported right now.
+Using integer based ids is supported, but initial creation cannot be handled by a fable event; consider some combination with `Ecto.Multi`.